mstksg/inCode/copy/entries/type-levels.md

 return type does have the length we give it.
 But for `vreplicate :: SNat n -> a -> Vec n a`, it does!

-Note that `SNat n` is actually kind of special.
-We call it a *singleton*, in that it perfectly reflects the structure of `n` the type, as a value.
+`SNat n` is actually kind of special.
+We call it a *singleton*, and it's useful because it perfectly reflects the structure of `n` the type, as a value...nothing more and nothing less.
 By pattern matching on `SNat n`, we can exactly determine what `n` is. `SZ` means `n` is `Z`, `SS SZ` means `n` is `S Z`, etc. This is useful because we can't directly pattern match on types at runtime in Haskell (because of type erasure), but we *can* pattern match on singletons at runtime.

-We actually encountered singletons before in this post!
-That's right, `TypeRep a` is a singleton for the type `a`: by pattern matching on it (like with `App` earlier), we can essentially "pattern match" on the type `a` itself.
+We actually encountered singletons before in this post! `TypeRep a` is a singleton for the type `a`: by pattern matching on it (like with `App` earlier), we can essentially "pattern match" on the type `a` itself.

-In practice, we often write typeclasses to automatically generate singletons:
+In practice, we often write typeclasses to automatically generate singletons, similar to `Typeable` from before:

 ```haskell
 !!!type-levels/Level5.hs "class KnownNat" "instance KnownNat Z" "instance KnownNat n => KnownNat (S n)" "vreplicate' ::"